erickbytes/lofipython/content/blog/choosing-a-web-development-path.rst

    critical importance for the growth of a free and open society.
 This prevents the biggest players from monopolizing the flow of information."

+Instead of the `previously mentioned web frameworks <https://lofipython.com/starting-to-almost-kinda-think-about-creating-a-web-app/>`__, I've chosen web2py as a starter because of its compatibility with PythonAnywhere, its simplicity, easy to read documentation and relative ease of use for beginners.
+A note on web2py so far:
-A note on web2py so far: `the videos from the creator <http://www.web2py.com/init/default/documentation>`__, Massimo Di Pierro, are super useful!
+`the videos from the creator <http://www.web2py.com/init/default/documentation>`__, Massimo Di Pierro, are super useful!

    **Update:** consider using `py4web <https://github.com/web2py/py4web>`__, web2py's successor